danielrcollins1/OED-Expanded/OED-Expanded.md

   8-9                                                                                                                                                        d6 x 5,000    d6 x 1,000       40% each for d6 of either   20%
   10-12                                                                                                                                                      d6 x 5,000    d6 x 2,000       50% each for d6 of either   25%
   13+                                                                                                                                                        d6 x 10,000   d6 x 5,000       50% each for d6 of either   30%
   \* There is a 10% chance the coinage is in gold
   \*\* Gems and Jewelry can be generated using the tables in Vol II page 40.
 Average value for gems is 501 sp each, and for jewelry is 3,410 sp each.
   \*\*\* Magic items can be generated using the tables in Vol II page 23, or [**The Magic Table**](https://www.paulsgameblog.com/2018/06/28/magic-tables/)
   ---------------------------------------------------------------------------------------------------------------------------------------------------------- ------------- ---------------- --------------------------- -------------

 **Wands/Staves**: Wands can hold a maximum of 20 charges and have d10+10 charges when found.
 Staves can have a maximum of 40 charges and have d20+20 charges when found.

-**Magic Item Saves: ** Grant a +2 bonus to saves and rolls to resist harm for each plus or special ability.
+**Magic Item Saves**: Grant a +2 bonus to saves and rolls to resist harm for each plus or special ability.

 **Intelligent Swords**: When in conflict; d20 + (Character Intelligence & Charisma) - (Sword Ego & Intelligence) + Wound Modifier ≥ 20.
 You can
-jot down the simplified formula in the Sword stats. *Wound Modifier*:
+jot down the simplified formula in the Sword stats. _Wound Modifier_:
 Full HP = +15, Half or more = +10, Less than Half = +5

 Experience Points